 Description:

 Shrouded are average sized bugs with a much higher leg to thorax ratio compared to other bugs.
 Their most obvious defining features are a long tongue that acts like a straw, but in rare cases is strong enough to grab things, and, of course, their 4 enormous wings which curl and drape around the body when not in use.
-When their wings are in use they reach nearly to the ground and all the way above the head, but their size mostly prevents them for being used for speed.
+When their wings are in use they reach nearly to the ground and all the way above the head, but their size mostly prevents them from being used for speed.
 These wings can be extremely beautiful or completely dull and un-noteworthy,

 History and Society:

-The Shrouded originally hail from the nation of Pallecho, a land consisting of the tall plateau Glaesta and the surrounding planes and forests.
+The Shrouded originally hail from the nation of Pallecho, a land consisting of the tall plateau Glaesta and the surrounding plains and forests.
 The area around the plateau is frequently raided and controlled by various nations, but the capital has never fallen due to its ease of defense.
 Shrouded society is divided by beauty.
-The shrouded born with dull wings and less desirable wing shapes spend their lives into lowlands whereas beautiful shrouded are permitted to live in the highlands.
+The Shrouded born with dull wings and less desirable wing shapes spend their lives in the lowlands whereas beautiful Shrouded are permitted to live in the highlands.
 The nearly perfect divide between the beautiful and the common is accomplished mostly through public ridicule and arranged marriage.
 In Pallecho, a beautiful child from dull parents is a gift and when they are married will bring the family riches whereas a dull child from illustrious parents is a disgrace and nearly always orphaned.
 Lavish balls and parties are held in the cities on the plateau to celebrate beauty and opulence.
-Pallehco is the largest exporter of textiles and other, more expensive, clothing and accessories.
+Pallecho is the largest exporter of textiles and other, more expensive, clothing and accessories.
 Throughout history many Shrouded become tired of this system and become adventurers or move their family elsewhere.

 Relations:

-Without support from the government, the lowlands of Pallecho continue to be a host for raiders, but the nations of the great expanse either have no interest in or can’t afford to try and stake that land for their own.
+Without support from the government, the lowlands of Pallecho continue to be a host for raiders, but the nations of the great expanse either have no interest in, or can’t afford to try and stake that land for their own.
 Reactions to Shrouded depend on their looks.
 The less colorful (and still beautiful by most bug’s standards) Shrouded are typically treated with pity from most bugs, which quickly becomes outright solidarity from those that feel like they are victims of fate.
 Beautiful Shrouded are reacted to with envy for their looks, hatred for their privilege, attraction to their beauty, or as an opportunity because most colorful shrouded are very rich and seducing one might be your ticket into a wealthy life.

 Stats: